MontFerret/lab/README.md

 - Parallel execution
 - Support of multiple types of remote runtime (local binaries or HTTP services)
 - Support of multiple types of script locations (file system, git, http)
-- Arbitrary amount of HTTP endpoints for serving static files
+- An arbitrary amount of HTTP endpoints for serving static files

 ## Quick start